Skip to main content

 Existing insurance policies

-• If you have existing life insurance, perhaps through your employer
+• Whether you have existing life insurance, perhaps through your employer, and the amount of the coverage

-There may be a considerable cost difference between a term policy and a whole life policy at first, but remember: whole life premiums stay the same over time, and term coverage becomes increasingly more expensive with every renewal.
-When you consider all the benefits that a whole policy can provide over the course of your life – and the certainty of an eventual payout – you may feel it’s a better overall value, depending on your situation.
+There may be a considerable cost difference between a term policy and a whole life policy at first, but remember: Whole life premiums stay the same over time, and term coverage generally increases with every renewal.
+Considering all the benefits that a whole policy can provide over the course of your life and the certainty of an eventual payout may represent a better overall value, depending on your situation.

 Reasons to consider whole life insurance